pravin02/Angular-design-Angular7-lazy-laoded-template/README.md

-# Angular-design-Angular7-lazy-laoded-template
+# ADAngular

-This is an Angular design template with angular7 and lazy loading routing
+This is an Admin design template with angular7 lazy loaded modules